How did it ever happen that we don't have to deal with this in the south exactly

 You have to be open to the idea that it's 100% to be ok to be proud to be Irish and you don't have to precondition that on what someone from the English army might think.
 Add in that this team also had to rebel against the FAI to get decent facilities, and still represent their country while doing it at the same time - why wouldn't they adopt a bit of Mna na hEireann spirit in that.
 Anywhoo.
 It was funny, i mostly think it shouldn't have been filmed because the dressing room should be their space alone, but primarily this is people getting offended for other people, a favourite pastime on twitter, or people who have to check if it's ok to be Irish.

-The men have a better chance of winning something in the next 10 years than that women's team will have playing the football they play.
-In this context, better = 2% rather than 1%And more chance of winning something than we’ll ever have with the men.
+We have a very rare prize with Vera.
+And more chance of winning something than we’ll ever have with the men.
 I wish that was what we were talking about.

 I also have a mate who's sons were doing ok for a bit and were playing in the younger international sides ( think early 2010s or so).
 They didn't stick with the international team as for a team that played in green the atmosphere in the dressing room was very orange.